sitek94/prettier-config/README.md

 }
 ```

-If you want to extend it:
+Or, if you want to extend it:

 ```js
 module.exports = {